Hérouxville

 Hérouxville (/fr/; formerly called Saint-Timothée /fr/) is a parish municipality in the Mékinac Regional County Municipality in the administrative region of Mauricie, in the province of Quebec, Canada.
 Its watershed is mainly part of the Batiscanie.

-Hérouxville is directly on the route to Saint-Tite and the Festival western de Saint-Tite, in addition to being the northeast gateway to Mauricie, a region renowned for its lush forests and quaint villages.
+Hérouxville is directly on the route to Saint-Tite, in addition to being the northeast gateway to Mauricie, a region renowned for its lush forests and quaint villages.

 Hérouxville is small rural farming parish.
 Its main economic activity is agriculture; forestry and recreational tourism are part of the local economy.
 Hérouxville also offers its visitors throughout the year the facilities and services of: